 Local qubit-qubit interactions are activated via parametric drives on the respective tunable couplers.
 By applying the external flux $\phi_{\text{c}_j}(t)~= \phi_\text{dc} + A_j\cos(\Delta_j t / k)$, we modulate the coupler at the $k$-th harmonic of the difference frequency $\Delta_j$ between adjacent qubits, generating an effective interaction between them~\cite{Mckay2016}, as shown in Fig.~\ref{fig:device}\textbf{c}.
 Since the couplers are in the dispersive regime ($|\omega_{\text{c}_j} - \omega_{\text{q}_i}| \gg g_{ij}$) they can be decoupled from the qubit dynamics by performing a time-dependent Schrieffer-Wolff transformation~\cite{Roth2017}.
 Then, truncating the qubit states to the computational subspace yields the effective system Hamiltonian

 Here, $\sigma^{\pm}$ are the raising and lowering operators, $\sigma^z$ denotes the Pauli Z operator, $\mathds{1}$ denotes the identity and $i'\equiv(i \text{ mod 6})+1$ indicates the index which succeeds $i$.
 Due to the anharmonicity of the transmon, hybridisation between states with two excitations results in unwanted ZZ interactions~\cite{Strauch2003, Sung2021}, whose strength $\zeta_i$ depends on the biasing $\phi_\text{dc}$ of the couplers.
-The effective coupling strengths $J_i$ between adjacent qubits $i$ and $i'$ can be tuned by changing the amplitude $A_i$ of the respective parametric drive resulting in~\cite{Mckay2016, Huber2024}
+The effective coupling strengths $J_i$ from modulating the $k$-th harmonic between adjacent qubits $i$ and $i'$ can be tuned by changing the amplitude $A_i^k$ of the respective parametric drive, resulting in~\cite{Mckay2016, Huber2024}

 The ranges of achievable experimental couplings for our devices, shown in Fig.~\ref{fig:device}\textbf{d}, are limited by the onset of higher-order error processes at large modulation amplitudes~\cite{Petrescu2023}.
 Without parametric drive, the effective couplings between adjacent qubits are largely suppressed, with ratios $g/\Delta<0.02$ for all pairs, except for qubits $\text{q}_3$ and $\text{q}_4$ which partially hybridise ($g/\Delta=0.16$) due to their small frequency difference.
 Therefore, utilising parametric drives enables us to control the active couplings on the device and their relative strengths.